 And they’re not the only ones using porn as an illustration.
 “Pimps and traffickers use pornography to initiate their … victims into their new life of sexual slavery,” says Dr. Janice Shaw Crouse, a former UN representative and a senior fellow at the Beverley LaHaye Institute.
 Through exposure to porn, these victims “get hardened to accept the inevitable and learn what is expected of them.”

-Also, in a study done in 2007 of 854 women in prostitution across nine countries, 49% said that porn had been made of them while they were in prostitution, and 47% said they had been harmed by men who had either forced or tried to force their victims to do things the men had seen in porn.
+Also, in a study done in 2007 of 854 women across nine countries who were sexually exploited, 49% said that porn had been made of them while they were in being sold for sex, and 47% said they had been harmed by men who had either forced or tried to force their victims to do things the men had seen in porn.

-We fight to bring awareness to the fact that porn isn’t harmless entertainment, and the porn industry wouldn’t be what it is today without sex trafficking and prostitution.
+We fight to bring awareness to the fact that porn isn’t harmless entertainment, and the porn industry wouldn’t be what it is today without sex trafficking and sexual exploitation.

 Porn is commonly made of victims of sex trafficking and put online or sold to distributors.
 These sex slaves are forced, coerced, and abused into doing porn.
-For porn viewers at home, there is no way to know the dark origins of where the porn comes from or whether what they’re consuming was made consensually.
+For porn consumers at home, there is truly no way to know the dark origins of where the porn comes from or whether what they’re consuming was made consensually.
 Stopping the demand starts with us.